d4rkr00t/evo/README.md

 ## TODO

-- [ ] Cache debugging <- 🦄
+- [ ] FileSystem <- 🦄
-  - [x] Centered around tasks
-  - [ ] Shows what task deps have changed
+  - [ ] Cache file check-sums
+  - [ ] Update file check sums only when modified time is after previous update
-  - [ ] Shows what external workspace deps have changed
+  - [ ] Watch file changes during task run
-  - [x] Shows if workspace files have changed
-  - [x] Shows everything that is included in building a cache
-  - [x] Shows if command changed
+    - [ ] Update FileSystem cache only when a file changes
 - [ ] Rewrite show-affected to use :: syntax for targets and workspaces
 - [ ] Cache improvements
   - [ ] Custom Hash Input for e.g. environment, etc...